zengming-zm/deep-learning-ai-coursera/README.md

-# deep-learning-ai-coursera
-Deep Learning Specialization on Coursera
+# Deep Learning Specialization on Coursera

+Master Deep Learning, and Break into AI

+Instructor: Andrew Ng

+Introduction

+This repo contains all my code for Deep Learning Specialization on Coursera.